sourcehut-mirrors/chawan/doc/urimethodmap.md

 # Following sets the urimethodmap search path to the path relative to the
 # configuration file.
 So if your configuration file is in
 # ~/.config/chawan/config.toml, Chawan will use ~/.config/chawan/urimethodmap.
-# in the same directory.
+# If it's in ~/.chawan/config.toml, then it uses ~/.chawan/urimethodmap.
 [external]
 urimethodmap = "urimethodmap"
 ```